sanjanabintaazad/codepath/README.md

 ### MHN-Admin Deployment (Required)

 - [x] **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
-- I deployed MHN-Admin in Kali by creating VM instances & using Google Cloud Services with the following honeypots: Dionaea, Snort & p0f.
+* I deployed MHN-Admin in Kali by creating VM instances & using Google Cloud Services with the following honeypots: Dionaea, Snort & p0f.
-- At first I created a google cloud account and then created a project.
+* At first I created a google cloud account and then created a project.

-- [x] GIF Walkthrough
+- [x] GIF Walkthrough:
 <img src="mhn-admin.gif">

 ### Dionaea Honeypot Deployment (Required)

-**Summary:** Briefly in your own words, what does dionaea do?
+- [x] **Summary:** Briefly in your own words, what does dionaea do?

+- [x] GIF Walkthrough:
 <img src="dionaea-honeypot.gif">

 ### Database Backup (Required)

-**Summary:** What is the RDBMS that MHN-Admin uses?
+- [x] **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*